 A. There are two important factors in Global Omnium’s response to this crisis: technology and people.
 Regarding the first one, we are monitoring in real time the drinking water supply system for Valencia city and its metropolitan area from a single control center.
 From there we are aware of the state of the system and we can operate on it.

-On the other hand, the professionalism and service vocation of our staff is key, as well as adopting contingency plans to minimize the exposure to the virus of operators and customers.
-Part of the staff is working from home, and the teams were reorganized to reduce contact between workers.
+On the other hand, the professionalism and service vocation of our staff is fundamental, as well as adopting contingency plans to minimize the exposure to the virus of operators and customers.
+Part of the staff is working from home, and the teams were reorganized to reduce the contact between workers.

 Q. What is GoAigua’s Digital Twin and what role does it play in management?